-The College of Medicine requires any major in IMS Degree Program to successfully complete the core requirements (54-59 hours), 33 hours of required major upper-division elective coursework, participation in on-going experiential learning activities (including a minimum of 32 hours of experiential learning per semester for a minimum total of 256 hours before graduation), maintenance of a portfolio of experiences, and completion of a capstone project.
-All courses must be completed with a grade of C minus or better.
-Any student who receives a grade below C minus in any Medical Sciences Seminar Course is subject to dismissal from the Interdisciplinary Medical Sciences Program.
+The Interdisciplinary Medical Sciences Degree Program requires students to successfully complete, the prerequisite courses (27 hours), the core requirements (20- 24 hours), 33 hours of required major upper division elective coursework (to include 6 hours of science electives and 6 hours of non-science electives), 3-4 seminars (3-4 hours), participation in on-going experiential learning activities (including a minimum of 32 hours of experiential learning per semester for a minimum total of 256 hours before graduation), maintenance of a portfolio of experiences, and completion of a capstone project (3 hours).
+All courses counting toward major curriculum must be completed with a grade of C minus or better.

 Requirements for Progression to the Upper-Division Major